Joupow/The-Prompt/README.md

 👋 Welcome to my *side quest project*.

-At first, I just wanted a little prompt to teach myself to code and automate.
+At first, I just wanted to write little prompt to teach myself to code and automate.

 One thing led to another, and it turned into a narrative mini-RPG for learning **Python, PowerShell and Linux** by playing right in the AI chat you already have open, with nothing to install.